jagdish-pulpet/artnft/README.md

 You should now have:
 *   Frontend running on `http://localhost:9002`
 *   Genkit Dev UI on `http://localhost:4000`
-*   Your Supabase project accessible via its URL.
+*   Your Supabase project accessible via its URL, potentially populated with development data.

 ## 📁 Project Structure